user profile avatar

 Bio

 I’m a Licensed Clinical Social Worker living in southern Utah with my amazing husband and daughter.
 I’m passionate about mental health, the healing power of connection, and creating access to care for underserved communities.
 Outside of work, I enjoy camping with my family, biking through the beautiful landscapes of Utah, reading a variety of books, and surrounding myself with people who inspire and uplift me.
 Through both personal experience and professional work, I’ve come to understand the deep importance of community—especially when facing medical or emotional challenges.
 I’ve had the privilege of connecting with others around the world through social media, offering and receiving support for shared health journeys.
 These connections remind me how vital it is to foster spaces of understanding, wherever they may exist.
 My career goal is to lead the development of integrated behavioral health programs within specialty clinics across the healthcare network I serve.
 I want to ensure that people—especially those who may not otherwise have access—receive compassionate, holistic mental health care.
 This work is personal to me.
 I’ve been fortunate to have support systems in place during difficult times, and I believe everyone deserves that same chance to heal and grow.
-I’m pursuing additional education to further this mission, and I’m grateful for any support that brings me closer to making behavioral health integration more accessible, inclusive, and effective.
+I’m pursuing a Doctorate in Behavioral Health to further this mission, and I’m grateful for any support that brings me closer to making behavioral health integration more accessible, inclusive, and effective.

 Education